 What impacts can cerebral palsy have?

-Some people may not need support but others may require support such as Ankle Foot Orthoses (AFOs), walking frames or sticks, a mixture of walking aids or a wheelchair.
-Individuals may tire more easily, be slower and clumsier, especially at the end of the day or week when they are more tired.
+Each person with cerebral palsy is different, and require different levels of mobility support.
+Some people may not need any mobility equipment to navigate daily life, while others may require physical supports such as Ankle Foot Orthoses (AFOs), walking frames or sticks, a mixture of walking aids or a wheelchair.

 - A short attention span: Individuals may be more easily distracted and/or unable to concentrate for as long as their peers.